JesperGrank/Headless-CMS/README.md

 ### 1.3: Add an " .env " file in the root catalog, that file should contain your [https://wordpress.com](https://wordpress.com) API URL.
 ![Setup of .env file](https://raw.githubusercontent.com/JesperGrank/headless-cms/main/descriptive-images/Env1.png)
 ### 1.4: Run ``npm start`` in your terminal and go to [http://localhost:3000](http://localhost:3000) to see changes to your app.
+### 1.5: You need a wordpress account for posting new blog posts. https://wordpress.com/learn/get-started/
+### 1.6: Send your wordpress -Email or -Username to admin to get access to this CMS: jesper.grankvist@hotmail.com

 ---